sanskrit/raw_etexts_english/blogs/manasataramgini/2020-02-19_two-squares-that-sum-to-a-cube.md

 +++
-title = "Two squares that sum to axa0cube"
+title = "Two squares that sum to a cube"

 +++
 **Introduction**